securefederatedai/openfl/docs/openfl.rst

 - :doc:`source/openfl/components`

-Learn about the plugin framework that makes |productName| flexible and extensible for your use.
+Learn about the plugin framework that makes |productName| flexible and extensible for your use:

 - :doc:`source/openfl/plugins`